DIRECTORY - Updated December 29, 2017

 NEIL HARVEY: (Hyampom) - Hand drums.

 BUDDY HAZARD: (Douglas City) - Electric & acoustic guitar, slide guitar, harmonica, vocals.
-Performs with Highway 3 Band.
-Artist.
+Performs with Buddy Hazard Band.
+Previously performed with Highway 3 Band.
+Metal artist.

 DAVID & SUSAN HAZARD: